 Models with auxiliary/fog lamps provide additional light to the road and surrounding environment in dark or rainy conditions.
-The lamps also give the motorcycle more visibility to other motorists indicator is displayed in the instruments as shown in Figure 22 .
+The lamps also give the motorcycle more visibility to other motorists.

 With nacelle: See Figure 31.
 On models with an accessory switch, the switch is on the left side of the nacelle.